WilliamSpear1/QualityQuizzes-Back-End/README.md

     1.Teachers
     2.Students
 ## Future Additions
-    Will host on Nginx Server
+    Will be hosted on Nginx Server
-    Will host on Virtual Server
+    Will be hosted on Virtual Server
-    Will be mapped to a domain
+    Will be hosted  mapped to a domain

+### Abilities
+    TEACHER | STUDENTS
+    Create Quizzes | Take Quizzes
+    Delete Quizzes
+    Edit Quizzes
+    View Quizzes | View Quizzes